CoolBitX-Technology/sygna-hub-api-doc/platform/helm/README.md

 ## Scenario 2: AWS EKS Production Deployment

-This mode sources its configuration from **AWS Parameter Store**, which are injected as environment variables at runtime.
-Logs are streamed directly to CloudWatch, and no PVC is used for logging.
+This mode follows cloud-native best practices.
+Configuration is sourced from **AWS Parameter Store**, and logs are streamed to **CloudWatch**.

+**Logging Strategy**: This configuration assumes application logs are written to standard output (`stdout`/`stderr`) and collected by a cluster-wide agent like **Fluent Bit** for forwarding to AWS CloudWatch.
+Therefore, the persistent volume for logs (`backend.persistence.logs`) is disabled by default for this environment.

 ### Step 1: Prepare AWS Cloud Resources

-Before deploying, ensure you have the following resources ready in your AWS account:
+Before deploying, ensure you have the following ready:

 * An active EKS cluster with the OIDC provider enabled.
 * The **Secrets Store CSI Driver** and its **AWS Provider** installed in your cluster.
-* A running **Amazon RDS for PostgreSQL** instance or another managed database.
+* A running **Amazon RDS for PostgreSQL** instance.
-* An **IAM Role** for the Service Account (IRSA) with permissions to read from AWS Parameter Store.
+* An **IAM Role for Service Account (IRSA)** with permissions to read from AWS Parameter Store.
-* All necessary parameters populated in **AWS Parameter Store** (as required by `values-aws-env.yaml`).
+* All necessary parameters populated in **AWS Parameter Store** (e.g., `/sygna/prod/DB_HOST`, `/sygna/prod/DB_PASSWORD`, etc.).
-    * For example, create parameters like `/sygna/prod/DB_HOST`, `/sygna/prod/DB_PASSWORD` (as `SecureString`), etc.

 ### Step 2: Configure the Application

 Edit the `values-aws-env.yaml` file in your project root with your production environment details.
+The most important fields to update are marked below.

 ```yaml
 # ../values-aws-env.yaml